-Introductions -Initial Terms of Approval
+Introductions - Initial Terms of Approval

-- A1.1 This document sets out the minimum physical and design specifications that the Council expects vehicles presented to be licenced for hire or reward to meet.
+- A1.1 This document sets out the minimum physical and design specifications for a licenced vehicle to meet.
 Vehicles which do not comply with these minimum standards will not be licenced.
 Once a vehicle is licenced it is then conditioned to continue to meet these specifications. - A1.2 Vehicles licenced prior to the original commencement of certain aspects of Council policy may be exempt from some requirements provided that the licence granted to the proprietor concerned never lapses.